Inquiry & Agency: A Theory of Intellectual Virtues and Vices (under contract with Oxford University Press).

 Review of Michael DePaul & Linda Zagzebski (eds.), Intellectual Virtue: Perspectives from Ethics and Epistemology, Philosophical Books 47 (2006), pp. 81-85.

 Review of Jay Wood, Becoming Intellectually Virtuous, Philosophia Christi 2 (2000).

-Cultivating Good Minds: A Practical and Philosophical Resource Guide for Educators.
+Cultivating Good Minds.
 This 34-chapter, 550-page guide is written for educators interested in learning more about and practicing “intellectual character education.”
 It is written primarily for secondary teachers; however, its contents are adaptable to higher and lower levels of education.

 Educating for Intellectual Virtues: An Introductory Guide for College and University Instructors.
 This is a free resource for post-secondary instructors interested in integrating a focus on intellectual character development into their courses.

 “Democracy, Intellectual Virtues, and Education,” Voices in Education (Harvard Education Publishing), Oct.
 2021.

 “Virtues of the Mind,” Good Thought, a monthly publication of the Kenan Institute for Ethics, Duke University, August 2021.